top of page

 HMSquare.png

-This is appropriate since the man who donated the land for the capitol was Moses H. Sherman, early real estate entrepreneur and founder of the Phoenix Street Railway.
-Sherman knew if you built it, they would come.
-So, he built one of his trolley lines to the capitol, thus increasing the value of his subdivisions along the route and ensuring customers for his trolleys.
+With support from the Heard Museum, PTM installed an exhibit on the fourth floor of the Arizona State Capitol Museum, 1700 West Washington Street.
+This “pop-up” exhibit showcases the Phoenix streetcar story within the original territorial capitol building of Phoenix – a fitting location, as the land for the capitol was donated by Moses H. Sherman, an early real estate entrepreneur and founder of the Phoenix Street Railway.
+Sherman strategically built one of his trolley lines to the capitol, boosting the value of his subdivisions along the route and attracting riders to his trolleys.

 bottom of page